suresh2727/FullScreen/README.md

-OnClick of button you can get a Full Screen View
+OnClick of button you can get a Full Screen View.